charleseagle/SQL-Server-SSRS/README.md

 # SQL-Server-SSRS
 I have practiced SSRS using Miscrosoft Visual Studio.
-I followed WiseOwl's lectures on Youtube.
-It is fun and powerful.
+It is fun.